A Comprehensive Guide to Optimizing Blog Posts for Search in 2024

 Any SEO worth their salt knows that "content for the sake of content" isn't a worthwhile or lasting strategy to pursue.
 Just because you're creating content doesn't mean it's getting seen by your target audience.
 And if it's not getting seen, it's not serving its purpose.

 Don't let your content get lost in the digital void.
-Now more than ever, you need to make sure you're creating thoughtful pieces that follow blog SEO best practices to get the most out of your content.
+Now more than ever, you need to make sure you're creating thoughtful pieces that follow blog SEO best practices and are user-centered in order to get the most out of your content.

 How do blogs help SEO anyway?